- What is a Chemical Pregnancy?

 Chemical Pregnancy – Signs and Symptoms

-At an early stage, chemical pregnancies normally go unnoticed as they are similar to the monthly periods.
+At an early stage, chemical pregnancies usually go unnoticed as they are similar to the monthly periods.
 However, women who are trying to conceive and are tracking their ovulation can notice the changes that indicate a chemical pregnancy.
-Also, a chemical pregnancy after an IVF is a good sign that the woman can get pregnant and further attempts could be successful.
+Also, a chemical pregnancy after an IVF is a good sign that the woman can get pregnant, and further attempts could be successful.

-- A pregnancy test at home that shows positive which is followed by a heavier than normal periods.
+- A pregnancy test at home that shows positive, which is followed by a heavier than normal period.

 - Pain in the abdomen and more cramps